MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-for-power-bi.md

 - a work or school email address that can be used with Power BI and Fabric.
 If you don't have a work or school account, [learn about alternate ways to sign up.](../enterprise/service-admin-signing-up-for-power-bi-with-a-new-office-365-trial.md)

-- an email account with an organization that has enabled self-service sign-ups and self-service-purchase.
+- an email account with an organization with self-service sign-ups and self-service-purchases enabled.

 ### Select a button to purchase or try Power BI